simutool/general/README.md

 Its motivating domain was that of [digital manufacturing](https://cordis.europa.eu/project/rcn/198371), where many types of digital resources (sensor data, simulation data, CAD/CAM etc.) and information about them is being produced and consumed on a day to day basis.
 But we have done our best to make it generic enough to work on [other](https://www.uni-bamberg.de/en/mobi/research/futureiot/), [domains](https://www.uni-bamberg.de/mobi/forschung/living-lab-bamberg/informationen-zur-datenerhebung/).

-## The Architechure
+## The Architecture

 ![Conmponents](components.png)

 ## Project Background

-This project serves as the core of the Knolwedge Management System designed and developed for the [SIMUTOOL EC Project](https://cordis.europa.eu/project/rcn/198371).
+This project was developed under the [SIMUTOOL EC Project](https://cordis.europa.eu/project/rcn/198371).
 It was developed by the [Chair of Mobile Software Systems (MOBI)](https://www.uni-bamberg.de/en/mobi/) in the [University of Bamberg](https://www.uni-bamberg.de).

-This project is the result of the labour of many people under a common goal:
+This project is the result of the labor of many people under a common goal:

 * Daniela Nicklas - *Lead*
 * Nasr Kasrin - *Product Owner | Software Architecture*